 If a pedestrian enters the crosswalk when the walk signal is on, they continue to have the right of way when the walking person light ends and the flashing hand or countdown begins.
 If you started crossing with the walk signal, continue your crossing – you will have enough time to complete your crossing before the signal changes to the "don't walk" phase.

-The countdown signal, also known as a pedestrian countdown signal (PCS), provides a numeric count down display that indicates the number of seconds remaining for a pedestrian to complete their crossing of a street.
-The countdown shows the length of time between the walking person signal and the steady hand signal.
-These devices provide pedestrians with more information to assist them with a safer passage across the street.
-The initial countdown display value is dependent on the length of the crosswalk.
+The countdown signal, also known as a pedestrian countdown signal (PCS), shows the length of time between the walking person signal and the steady hand signal.
+The count down provides pedestrians with more information to assist them with a safer passage across the street.

 New traffic signals installed since 2008 have been equipped with pedestrian countdown signals.
 Each year, these devices are also installed at select busy crosswalks at existing signalized locations.